deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

   - Project Catalyst delivery; and
 - Focused on **spot trading and API-driven participants**, where reliable execution and transparent metrics matter most.

 Earlier Project Catalyst funding helped bootstrap the current codebase and beta deployment with relatively modest budgets.
-This proposal is intended to take that work from “working beta” to **robust, measurable infrastructure** for the whole ecosystem.
+This proposal is intended to take that work from "working beta" to **robust, measurable infrastructure** for the whole ecosystem.

+## Team Backgroun

+DeltaDeFi is built by the same team behind **SIDAN Lab**, with a multi-year track record in the Cardano ecosystem:

+- **MeshJS Core Maintainers**: The team maintains [MeshJS](https://meshjs.dev), the largest TypeScript SDK in the Cardano ecosystem, used by numerous dApps and developers for wallet integration, transaction building, and smart contract interaction.
+- **Stake Pool Operators & DReps**: Single SPO (SIDAN) since 2021 and an active DRep in Cardano governance.
+- **Cardano Hong Kong Community**: Active contributors to the Cardano HK community, organizing meetups, workshops, and developer education initiatives.
+- **Open Source Commitment**: Consistent delivery of open-source tooling and infrastructure, with MeshJS serving as critical developer infrastructure across the ecosystem.
+- **Extensive open source footprint** - 47 public repositories on [GitHub](https://github.com/sidan-lab) including multi-language Cardano SDKs: Whisky (Rust), Vodka (Aiken), Rum (Go), and Gin (Python), all Apache-2.0 licensed
+- **Project Catalyst Track Record**: Multiple successfully delivered Catalyst projects spanning SDK development, developer tooling, and infrastructure.

+This background in developer tooling and infrastructure directly informs DeltaDeFi's approach: building robust, well-documented, API-first trading infrastructure that other projects can integrate with.

 ## Direct relevance to ADA and CNT holders